abdulsamad2002/abdulsamad2002.github.io/_posts/2024-11-23-initiation.md

 - Updates on my personal projects and achievements in the tech field.

 ### Why I Built This Site
 As a computer science and engineering student with a strong interest in cybersecurity, I wanted to create a space to not only document my journey but also to share useful information and resources with others.
-Through this website I aim to giving back to the community.

 I hope this website will be a valuable resource for anyone interested in technology and cyber defense.